noobieisgod/gpt-oss-20b-pro/README.md

 `gpt-oss-20b-pro` is a local command-line wrapper for `gpt-oss-20b`.

-The goal is to keep the user experience simple, like chatting with one local model, while the wrapper provides a clean foundation for backends, modes, prompt formatting, routing, and future tools.
+The goal is to keep the experience simple, like chatting with one local model, while the wrapper provides a clean foundation for backends, modes, prompt formatting, routing, debugging, and future tools.

 > Current status: **v0.1.2 pre-release**
 >
 > This is an early prototype.
-The wrapper can run in mock mode, validate Transformers-style model paths, and connect to an externally managed `llama.cpp` `llama-server` for real local generation.
+It can run in mock mode, validate Transformers-style model paths, and connect to an externally managed `llama.cpp` `llama-server` for real local generation.

 ## Features

-* `oss20b chat` command-line chat interface
+* Local `oss20b chat` command-line chat interface
 * Windows launcher scripts for easier local testing
-* mock backend for testing the CLI without a model
+* `mock` backend for testing the CLI without a model
-* Transformers backend validation with clear unsupported-format errors
+* `transformers` backend validation with clear unsupported-format errors
-* `llama_server` backend for external `llama.cpp` OpenAI-compatible server runtime
+* `llama_server` backend for an external `llama.cpp` OpenAI-compatible server runtime
-* quick, normal, and deep generation modes
+* Quick, normal, and deep generation modes
-* slash commands for mode switching and debug output
+* Slash commands for mode switching and debug output
-* config file and environment-variable support
+* Config file and environment-variable support
-* clean error handling when the backend is missing or unreachable
+* Clean error handling when the backend is missing, unreachable, or unsupported
-* test suite covering config, routing, commands, backend errors, and streaming behavior
+* Test coverage for config, routing, commands, backend errors, and streaming behavior

 ## Current limitations

-* The wrapper does **not** start, install, manage, or supervise `llama-server`.
+* The wrapper does **not** install, start, manage, or supervise `llama-server`.
 * The real model backend requires a separate `llama.cpp` server already running.
 * The detected Ollama `gpt-oss:20b` storage is not loaded directly.
-* The Transformers backend expects a normal Hugging Face/Transformers-compatible model directory.
+* The `transformers` backend expects a normal Hugging Face/Transformers-compatible model directory.
 * Plain `oss20b` may not work unless the Python `Scripts` directory is on PATH.
 * On the current Windows/Codex setup, the bundled Python path may be needed.
 * No memory, RAG, web search, browser use, sub-agents, LoRA, file parsing, MCP, Playwright, or local API server yet.